wisniewskikr/chrisblog-it/java-others/springboot-communication-webclient-blocked-yes/README.md

 * **not blocked**: asynchronous communication.
 Code execution is not blocked by WebClient - execution doesn't wait for finishing WebClient task;
 * **blocked**: synchronous communication.
 Code execution is blocked by WebClient - execution waits for finishing WebClient task.

-In this example - WebClient type "mono" - single class is returned from Text service.
+In this example - blocked WebClient - text is displayed only when communication with Text service is finished.
 The application displays message "Hello World" and "port" numbers of "Text" and "Display" services in JSON format in a browser.
 Service "Text" provides text which should be displayed.
 Service "Display" connects with service "Text" and takes from it text and port and then display it in a browser.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.